Nestor Omar Piccoli

 Nestor Omar Piccoli (born January 20, 1965) is a former Argentine football player.

-He was the first top scorer of the Japanese third tier, scoring 18 goals with Chuo Bohan F.C., forerunner to Avispa Fukuoka.
+He was the first top scorer of the Japanese third tier, scoring 18 goals with Chuo Bohan, forerunner to Avispa Fukuoka.
 He moved with the team from Fujieda to Fukuoka and retired with them after their promotion to the Japanese top division.

 After he retired from playing, Piccoli became a football coach.
 He worked as an assistant to Julio César Falcioni with Boca Juniors.